-When developing its pricing annually, Townsville Water utilises a pricing model built by Queensland Treasury Corporation.
-The pricing model has been purpose-built by the Queensland Treasury Corporation to assist Townsville Water to comply with the pricing provisions set out in the Local Government Act for significant business activities and the Local Government Regulations.
-Using the model, Townsville Water identifies its total expenses, and the revenue that it should collect in order to fully recover its total expenses while achieving a rate of return for council as its sole shareholder.
+When developing its annual pricing, Townsville Water utilises a pricing model purpose- built by the Queensland Treasury Corporation (QTC) to assist Townsville Water to comply with the pricing provisions set of the Local Government Act for significant business activities.
+Using the model, Townsville Water identifies its total expenses, and the revenue that it should collect in order to fully recover its total expenses while achieving a rate of return for Council as its sole shareholder.
 The rate of return is determined by the model to enable future capital investment.

 As part of the modelling, the expected expenses and resulting required revenue are projected for a 5 year period into the future.
 The resulting required revenue is divided across the forecasted user base, to determine the prices for each of its services.
-Prices are modelled for the current year as well as 4 years into the future to enable council to understand the impact over a 5 year price path.
+Prices are modelled for the current year as well as 4 years into the future to enable Council to understand the impact over a 5 year price path.

 Townsville Water charges differential prices to suit its diverse economic environment which covers a range of users from industrial, commercial and residential sectors and has conducted an assessment into the cost effectiveness of two-part tariffs in line with applicable requirements.
 For its residential customers, Townsville Water has developed different pricing options for customers to select from: the Standard Plan and the Water Watcher Plan.
 These pricing options provide the opportunity for customers to choose an arrangement which suits them best based on aspects such as their expected water consumption, and a choice from a fixed or a variable charge.
-The existence of a Water Plan with a fixed nature is also beneficial to Townsville Water as it ensures a stable revenue stream to enable council to invest in the growing city's needs.
+The existence of a Water Plan with a fixed nature is also beneficial to Townsville Water as it ensures a stable revenue stream to enable Council to invest in the growing city's needs.

-This approach to our charges is also consistent with our Revenue Policy in Appendix [2] and the principles outlined in the local government legislation.
+This approach to our charges is also consistent with Council's Revenue Policy in Appendix 2 and the principles outlined in the local government legislation.